 Scored labs are hands-on, virtual training labs that are scored or graded.
 Scored labs provide you the ability to objectively validate a learner’s actions and skills against real on-the-job tasks and outcomes.

-With these types of labs/item types, you can task leaners to “show what they know” in a live environment that then measures and scores their actions against desired outcomes.
+With these types of labs/item types, you can task learners to “show what they know” in a live environment that then measures and scores their actions against desired outcomes.

-Traditionally, grading has been a time intensive manual process, but with the growing accessibility of powerful scoring engines, organizations are automating the grading process.
+Traditionally, scoring has been a time intensive manual process, but with the growing accessibility of powerful scoring engines, organizations are automating the scoring process.
 As a result, they are enabling learning and development stakeholders to now more quickly and effectively gauge a learners’ skill level, provide additional coaching and determine whether they are job ready.

 There are also performance labs which are a rapidly growing hands-on item type used in high-stakes skills validation and performance testing (PBT).
 We’ll cover these in an upcoming separate article.